HassanAlgoz/HassanAlgoz.github.io/posts/go-report.md

 Enough said about Node.js.

-# Go is Replacing C++ and Java at Google
+# Go at Google

 [Robert Love](https://www.quora.com/How-is-Go-used-at-Google-What-could-be-areas-specific-systems-applications-in-which-Go-could-replace-other-languages-used-nowadays-inside-Google-and-why-would-it-make-sense-to-introduce-Go-in-place-of-another-language) who works at Google says:
 > “Go is designed specifically as a systems programming language for large, distributed systems and highly-scalable network servers.
 In that vein, `it replaces C++ and Java in Google` (company)'s software stack.
 Many teams are looking at building new servers in Go; some are even considering migrating existing codebases.
-Some of the Google technology you use every day has components written in Go.”.
+Some of the Google technology you use every day has components written in Go.”

 [The Go Team](https://golang.org/doc/faq#creating_a_new_language) says:
 > “Go was born out of frustration with existing languages and environments for the work we were doing at Google”. “… Programming had become too difficult and the choice of languages was partly to blame.
 One had to choose either efficient compilation, efficient execution, or ease of programming; all three were not available in the same mainstream language.
 Programmers who could were choosing ease over safety and efficiency by moving to dynamically typed languages such as Python and JavaScript rather than C++ or, to a lesser extent, Java”.